 The total points available for the course is 560 points.
 There is no extra credit available in this course, so don't ask.
+You need at least 390 points to pass the course

-Assignments = 150 points (Each assignment is worth 20 points, except the first assignment which is worth only 10 points.
-A total of 8 written assignments)
+Assignments = 150 points (Each assignment is worth 20 points, except the first assignment which is worth only 10 points/8 written assignments)

-Discussions = 130 points (Each discussion is worth 10 or 15 points/12 total discussions)
+Discussions = 130 points (Each discussion is worth 10 or 15 points/12 discussions)

-Quizzes = 180 points (Each module contains a multiple-choice quiz (10 or 20 questions each).
+Quizzes = 180 points (Each module contains a multiple-choice quiz (10 or 20 questions each/14 quizzes).
 These quizzes are intended to help you review the material.
 No late quizzes allowed.
 You have two attempts on each quiz, but only the highest score will be used in your class grade.
-There are fourteen quizzes.
-I do not give you the answers to the quizzes because they are open book quizzes, but after the due date of the module, it will show you which questions you missed.
-If you want to ask me about a specific question that you are having trouble with, please do so.
+I do not give you the answers to the quizzes because they are open book quizzes, so study the questions carefully.
+If you want to ask me about a specific question that you are having trouble with, please ask.
 Don't forget to click the "finish" button when you are done with the quiz, or it will not be graded.
-(Warning: do not leave the quiz while you are taking it or before you finish it, or that will count as one of your attempts.)